twoojoo/wrap/README.md

 # wrap

-Golang wrappers for pointers, slices and maps that grants secure access, useful methods and JSON / XML serialization support
+Golang wrappers for pointers, slices, and maps that provide secure access, useful methods, and support for JSON/XML serialization.

 ## usage